 Other appetizers are simple affairs but as good as they get.
 BROCCOLI RABE and CAPRESE salad, thick tomato slices with smoky mozzarella, made outstanding starters.
 And Mediterranean flat bread and prosciutto with melon were equally delicious.

 The pasta dishes we tried were sublime.
 SPAGHETTI CARBONARA combines pasta with pancetta, Parmigiano-Reggiano, black pepper and an egg yolk for a mingling of flavors that will linger long after the end of the meal.

 Lapi marries wide PAPPARDELLE noodles with thick, strongly aromatic and earthy porcini mushrooms.
 He then adds large, succulent shrimp that are perfectly cooked, tosses in garlic and wine and finishes the mixture in a heady but light cream sauce that is also unforgettable.

 The lusty aromas from the dish reach your table long before the food does — a clear indication of just how wonderful it is.
-The cafe also serves porcini mushrooms with wine and perfectly cooked risotto.
+Cafe Italia restaurant also serves porcini mushrooms with wine and perfectly cooked risotto.
 Exceptionally firm penne mixes well in a cream sauce garnished with olives, crisp broccoli florets and mushrooms.
 And if you like LASAGNA, Lapi layers the noodles with a light bechamel sauce and mozzarella that melts like lava, then tops it all with his exceptional Bolognese sauce.

 YELLOWTAIL SNAPPER is Lapi’s signature dish, and it was extraordinary in its simplicity.
 Half a snapper, with its yellow tail perched at the end of the plate, was so fresh it had probably been caught the afternoon of our visit.